 What is the difference between a test strategy and a test plan?

-A test strategy is a document that outlines the different approaches or styles in conducting software testing.
+A test Execution strategy is a document that outlines the different approaches or styles in conducting software testing.
 On the other hand, a test plan is a written document that provides a concrete plan for the testing process.

 What is a Software Testing Life Cycle?